slackrpg/slack-orm/README.md

-# Slack Client
+# Slack ORM

-A reusable Node.js module for integrating with the Slack API.
+Provides an Object Relationional Model for interfacing with the Slack API.

 [![Version][version-image]][version-url]
 [![Build Status][build-image]][build-url]